dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 ## FAQ
 1. Can toric code be defined only on a square lattice?
 Yes,
 2. Can toric code be defined in the systems beyond 2D?
-Yes,
+Yes, in particular a 4D toric code is model particularly interesting from the perspective of error correction since it might act as a self-correcting quantum memory[^10].
 3. Can toric code be defined for system other than qubits?
 Z_N toric; Kitaev double: possess non-Abelian anyons!

 <!--